FasterXML/jackson/README.md

 ## Jackson Versions, Releases

-[Versioning](VERSIONING.md) explains logic of how branches are maintained and versions released from branches.
+[Versioning](VERSIONING.md) explains full logic of how branches are maintained and versions released from branches.
+Release notes for 2.x and 3.x releases, as well as support status (Open/Closed) are found from [Jackson Releases](../../wiki/Jackson-Releases) page.
+Here's a brief overview.

 Jackson has three major versions:

 * 1.x (`org.codehaus.jackson`) is deprecated and no versions are released (sources available via [jackson-1](https://github.com/FasterXML/jackson-1) repo)
 * 2.x (`com.fasterxml.jackson`) is the older actively developed and maintained version
-* 3.x (`tools.jackson`) is the newer actively developed and maintained version
+* 3.x (`tools.jackson`) is the newer actively developed and maintained version, recommended for new projects

 These major versions use different Java packages and Maven artifact ids, so they are not plug-in replaceable/upgradable, but can peacefully co-exist: a project can depend on Jackson 1.x and 2.x and even 3.x, without conflicts.
 This is by design and was chosen as the strategy to allow smoother incremental migration from 1.x to 2.x, and from 2.x to 3.x.